b. 14/04/1894 Sao Paulo, Brazil. d. 27/08/1940 RAF Biggin Hill, Kent.

 DATE AND PLACE OF GC ACTION: 27/08/1940 Biggin Hill, Kent.

 Eric Laurence Moxey (1894-1940) was the first person to be awarded the George Cross posthumously.
 He was born in Sao Paulo, Brazil on 14th April 1894.
-His father had been working in Brazil as the founder and Secretary of Sao Paulo Railways.
+His father William Hall Moxey had been working in Brazil as the founder and Secretary of Sao Paulo Railways.
+His mother was Margaret Lawrence Moxey (nee Christie).
 Moxey, who had a brother and two sisters, returned to England for education and attended Malvern College in Worcestershire and Sheffield University, where he read engineering.
 As a talented motorcycle rider, he won the gold medal at the Isle of Man TT race as the leading amateur.

 During the First World War, he served with the York and Lancashire Regiment and the Royal Flying Corps.
 He married on 10th January 1917 to Mary Arthur Clark, the daughter of the Managing Director of Vickers Steel (where Eric worked between the wars) and the couple went on to have four sons (Douglas, Nigel, and twins Jack and William).